 > (“greater than”).
 In HTML, an ampersand (

-&) character followed by a word and a semicolon (
+&) character followed by a name or character code and a semicolon (

 ;) is called an entity, and will be replaced by the character it encodes.